oberocks/vainglory-base-stats/README.md

 ### Accessing the Data
 Within the main Vainglory JSON object, there is currently 1 usable data set (an items data set is planned in the future).
-This data is accessed with a key named `heroes`.
+This data is accessed with the key `heroes`.
 ```javascript
 // jQuery example of heroes key in use